xiidea/ez-maintenance/README.md

 This option state the interval in second, the system will check for the site status with this interval. default is 5 second.

+##### override_key

+You can configure a key to override the maintenance mode.
+This is helpful t test your site normally while others will see maintenance page.
+To browse the page in maintenance mode, you just need to pass the override key as query parameter like: `http://yourdomain.com/?key={override_key}`

+##### inverse

+If you want to enable maintenance mode when adapter return false, you can set `inverse = true`.

 ##### template

-You can provide the builtin template name(simple, game, clock) or path to your own template file.
+You can provide the built-in template name(simple, game, clock) or path to your own template file.
 All the options will also be available in your template.
 You should `echo $javascript` in your template file to enable auto status check.

 ```php